hcwinsemius/RTK_GNSS/README.md

  Now you can disconnect the screen and keyboard, and simply login to the Rpi0 through your favourite ssh connector (on windows: use putty).
 If you want to know the ip address, type `ip addr` on command line and write down the number in wlan0 after the first occurrence of `inet`.
 Usually the local ip address looks like 192.168.xxx.xxx.
 In home networks the first xxx is often 178.

 Another way to connect over wifi is by connecting to the address `raspberrypi.local`.
 If you are in the same network as the raspberry it should work that way.

+* Optional: Another way to remotely connect via USB to the raspberry is by changing two files in the /boot partition: In the config.txt add the line `dtoverlay=dwc2` at the very end of the file.
+In the cmdline.txt add a space behind the `rootwait` and add the following: `modules-load=dwc2,g_ether`.
+If you connect a USB cable from your notebook to the raspberry you can now access it via SSH.
+Note that no internet connection is shared and may just be useful for debugging or compiling purposes.

+* Optional, experimental Bluetooth connection for displaying the rover position: There is a good tutorial here: https://scribles.net/setting-up-bluetooth-serial-port-profile-on-raspberry-pi/ where we only have to follow steps 2 and 3.
+By launching an additional script that listens to hci0 we are able forward NMEA to the virtual bluetooth serial port.
+A very simple rover bluetooth script is provided at a later stage in this repository.
+Another possibility that is still under consideration is the bluedot app (https://bluedot.readthedocs.io/en/latest/index.html).

 Now you are ready to access the rasp zero through ssh.